DBS Country Risk Heatmap

 Findings

-- EM Asia looks fairly healthy: Taiwan, Vietnam, South Korea, and Indonesia have some of the best scores in the region.
-Taiwan has consistently led EM rankings, due to high savings-investment surpluses contributing to robust reserves, alongside low government, and external debt, despite high private debt.
+- EM Asia looks fairly healthy: Taiwan, South Korea, and the major Southeast Asian economies (Vietnam, Indonesia, Thailand, Philippines) have some of the best scores in the region.
+Taiwan has consistently led EM rankings, due to high savings-investment surpluses, which contributed to robust reserves, alongside low government and external debt, despite high private debt.
+China, India, and Malaysia rank lower due to their weaker fiscal metrics, notably government debt, and high private debt.
+However, China and India have healthy external finances, partially offsetting their fiscal weaknesses, while Malaysia’s vulnerabilities are partly mitigated by sustained domestic demand, and ongoing structural business and fiscal reforms.

-- At the better end of the spectrum are other energy exporters, such as Saudi Arabia, Qatar, and UAE.
-Their macroeconomic positions are strong, with healthy fiscal position, savings-investment surpluses, external buffers, alongside low currency misalignments, helped by the hydrocarbon windfall in recent years.
+- At the better end of the spectrum are energy exporters, such as UAE, Russia, Saudi Arabia, and Qatar.
+Their favourable rankings are broadly due to low government and external debt, healthy savings-investment surpluses and external buffers, alongside minimal currency misalignments.
+While they have benefitted from the hydrocarbon windfall in recent years, the 2025 decline in oil prices and the risks of a broader Middle East conflict pose challenges to their resilience.

 Source: BIS, CEIC, IIF, IMF, DBS Research